In this post, we show you four ways of how you can test and validate your startup idea. Hopefully, it’s a really awesome idea!

 1) Validating Your Startup with Target Customers

-There are usually a few different customer personas, or buyer personas, that will match who your target audience is.
+These are called customer personas, or buyer personas, that will match who your target audience is.

 A customer persona is a fictional representation of who you believe is your ideal customer.